cityofships/i-love-compute/README.md

 A script to download, build Mesa (and its dependencies including LLVM) and run software using OpenCL or Vulkan.

-- The user can download, build and install Mesa Clover and Vulkan by doing `./user-mesa build`.
+- The user can download, build and install Mesa by doing `./user-mesa build`.
 - The installation is done in user workspace and provided software is not made available in default environment.
 - The user can run `COMMAND` with built Mesa Clover or Vulkan by doing `./user-mesa run [COMMAND]`.
 - The `LP_CL=1` environment variable can be set to run OpenCL on llvmpipe virtual device and the `RUSTICL_DEVICE_TYPE=gpu` environment variable can be set to make make it appeaing as a GPU devices to softwares.